 You give up on the truth because you think you are already beyond saving, so you end up abandoning even the most fundamental truths.
 Perhaps it is not that you cannot put the truth into practice, but that you have discarded opportunities to do so.
 If you give up on the truth, can you still change?
 If you give up on the truth, where is the meaning in your belief in God?
 As has already been said, “Regardless of when it is done, seeking a change in disposition is never wrong.”
 Have you forgotten these words?
 Nevertheless, you feel that you are without hope.
 If you have lost your positive pursuits, will negative things not emerge?
 How, then, will you be able to refrain from being negative?
 Thus, I still say to you: You must view yourself correctly, and not give up on the truth.

-from “View Yourself Correctly and Do Not Give Up on the Truth” in Records of Christ’s Talks
+from “View Yourself Correctly and Do Not Give Up on the Truth” in Records of Talks of Christ of the Last Days

 People reveal corrupt dispositions.
 This is a fact.
 No one can avoid or escape it; they must face this fact.
 Why is this so?
 Some say: “I’m always revealing my corrupt disposition.
 I can never change it.
 What’s there to do?
 Is this just the way I am?
 Does God dislike me, or hate me?”
 Is such an attitude correct?
 Is such thinking correct?
 That people have a corrupt disposition, and that they often reveal their corrupt disposition, does not mean that they are done for, incurable.
 That people frequently reveal a corrupt disposition proves their life is controlled by the corrupt disposition of Satan, and that their essence is the essence of Satan.
 People should acknowledge and accept this fact.
 There is a difference between the nature essence of man and the essence of God.
 What should they do after acknowledging this fact?
 When people betray a corrupt disposition; when they indulge in pleasures of the flesh and grow distant from God; or when God works in a way that is at odds with their own ideas, and complaints arise within them, they should make themselves aware at once that this is a problem, and a corrupt disposition; it is rebellion against God, opposition to God; it does not accord with the truth, and is anathema to God.
 When people realize these things, they should not complain, or become negative and idle, and less should they be upset; instead, they should become capable of more profound self-reflection and self-knowledge.
 In addition, they should become able to come before God proactively, and must not be passive.
 They should take it upon themselves to come before God to seek and accept God’s reproach and discipline, and should immediately turn their state around, such that they are able to practice according to the truth and the words of God, and can act according to the principles.
 In this way, your relationship with God will grow increasingly normal, as will the state within you.
 You will be able to identify corrupt dispositions, the essence of corruption, and the various ugly states of Satan with increasing clarity.
 No longer will you utter such foolish and childish words as “it was Satan interfering with me,” or “it was an idea Satan gave me.”
 Instead, you will have accurate knowledge of corrupt dispositions, of the essence of people’s opposition to God, and of the essence of Satan.
 You will have a more accurate way of treating these things, and these things will not constrain you.
 When you have revealed a bit of your corrupt disposition, or transgressed, or have done your duty perfunctorily, or when you often find yourself in a passive, negative state, you will not become weak or lose faith in God and in His salvation.
 You will not live amid such circumstances, but will face your own corrupt disposition correctly, and be capable of a normal spiritual life, and, when your corrupt disposition is revealed, you will immediately be able to reverse its course, live at once before God, and seek His discipline and reproach.
 You will not be controlled by your corrupt disposition, nor by the essence of Satan, by your various negative and passive states, but grow faith in the pursuit of truth, in salvation, and in accepting God’s judgment, chastisement, discipline, and reproach.
 In this way, will people not live freely?
 This is the path of practicing and gaining the truth, and so, too, is it the path of salvation.
 Corrupt dispositions have taken root deep within people; the essence and nature of Satan control their thoughts, behavior, and mentality; yet, in the presence of the truth, the work of God, and His salvation, none of this is of concern, and it presents no difficulties.
 Regardless of people’s corrupt dispositions, or the problems they have, or their constraints, there is a path they can take.
 There is a way of resolving these things, and there are corresponding truths with which to resolve them.
 Is there not thus hope for their salvation?